Marilyn Monroe: 1926–1943: Childhood and first marriage

 Although Gladys was mentally and financially unprepared for a child, Monroe's early childhood was stable and happy.
-Gladys placed her daughter with evangelical Christian foster parents Albert and Ida Bolender in the suburban town of Hawthorne.
-She also lived there for six months until she was forced to move back to the city for employment.
-She then began visiting her daughter on weekends.
-In the summer of 1933, Gladys bought a small house in Hollywood with a loan from the Home Owners' Loan Corporation and moved seven-year-old Monroe in with her.
-They shared the house with lodgers, actors George and Maude Atkinson and their daughter, Nellie.
+Gladys placed Monroe with evangelical Christian foster parents Albert and Ida Bolender in the suburban town of Hawthorne, California.
+Gladys also lived there for six months until she was forced to move back to the city for employment.
+Gladys then began visiting Monroe on weekends.
+In the summer of 1933, Gladys bought a small house in Hollywood with a loan from the Home Owners' Loan Corporation and moved Monroe in with her.
+They shared the house with lodgers, actors George and Maude Atkinson, and their daughter, Nellie.
 In January 1934, Gladys had a mental breakdown and was diagnosed with paranoid schizophrenia.
 After several months in a rest home, she was committed to the Metropolitan State Hospital.
 She spent the rest of her life in and out of hospitals and was rarely in contact with Monroe.
-Monroe became a ward of the state, and her mother's friend Grace Goddard took responsibility over her and her mother's affairs.
+Monroe became a ward of the state; Gladys's friend Grace Goddard took responsibility over the affairs of the former and Monroe.